 We have entered into an Investment Advisory Agreement with GSV Asset Management.
-GSV Asset Management is controlled by Michael T. Moe, the Chairman of our Board of Directors.
-Mr. Moe, along with Luben Pampoulov, collectively manage the business and internal affairs of GSV Asset Management.
+GSV Asset Management is controlled by Michael T. Moe, our Chief Executive Officer and Chair of our Board of Directors.
+Messrs.
+Moe, Tanona and Flynn, as principals of GSV Asset Management, collectively manage the business and internal affairs of GSV Asset Management.
 In addition, GSV Capital Service Company provides us with office facilities and administrative services pursuant to an Administration Agreement.
 GSV Capital Service Company is controlled by GSV Asset Management.
-We may pay GSV Capital Service Company our allocable portion of overhead and other expenses incurred by GSV Capital Service Company in performing its obligations under the Administration Agreement, including a portion of the rent and the compensation of our President, Chief Financial Officer, Chief Compliance Officer and other staff providing any administrative services, which creates conflicts of interest that our Board of Directors must monitor.
 While there is no limit on the total amount of expenses we may be required to reimburse to GSV Capital Service Company, our administrator will only charge us for the actual expenses it incurs on our behalf, or our allocable portion thereof, without any profit to GSV Capital Service Company.

 As discussed above, GSV Asset Management has control over the timing of the acquisition and dispositions of our investments, and therefore over when we realize gains and losses on our investments.
-As a result, GSV Asset Management, and those of our interested directors who are compensated by GSV Asset Management as employees of, or consultants to, GSV Asset Management, may face a conflict of interest in determining when it is appropriate to dispose of a specific investment to the extent doing so may serve to maximize the incentive fee at a point where disposing of such investment may not necessarily be in the best interests of our stockholders.
-In addition, Mark Klein, our Chief Executive Officer and President, and a member of our Board of Directors, or entities with which he is affiliated, receives consulting fees from GSV Asset Management equal to a percentage of each of the base management fee and the incentive fee paid by us to GSV Asset Management pursuant to a consulting agreement with GSV Asset Management.
+As a result, GSV Asset Management, and those of our interested directors who are compensated by GSV

+Asset Management as employees of, or consultants to, GSV Asset Management, may face a conflict of interest in determining when it is appropriate to dispose of a specific investment to the extent doing so may serve to maximize the incentive fee at a point where disposing of such investment may not necessarily be in the best interests of our stockholders.
+In addition, Mark Klein, a member of our Board of Directors, or entities with which he is affiliated, receives fees from GSV Asset Management equal to a percentage of each of the base management fee and the incentive fee paid by us to GSV Asset Management pursuant to a consulting agreement with GSV Asset Management.

-Further, our executive officers and directors, and the principals of our investment adviser, GSV Asset Management, serve or may serve as officers, directors or managers of entities that operate in a line of business similar to our own, including new entities that may be formed in the future.
+Further, our executive officers and directors, and the principals of our investment adviser, GSV Asset Management, serve or may serve as officers and directors of entities that operate in a line of business similar to our own, including new entities that may be formed in the future.
 Accordingly, they may have obligations to investors in those entities, the fulfillment of which might not be in the best interests of us or our stockholders.
-For example, GSV Asset Management also manages the Coursera Funds, the GSV@SP Fund, and the GSV@LT Fund.
-GSV Asset Management will likely manage one or more private funds, or series within such private funds, in the future.
-We own no ownership interests in the Coursera Funds, the GSV@SP Fund or the GSV@LT Fund.
+For example, GSV Asset Management also serves as sub-adviser to GSV Coursera LLC, certain investment series of the GSV Ventures Funds and manages the Coursera Funds.
+We have no ownership interests in the Coursera Funds or the GSV Funds subadvised by GSV Asset Management.
+See "Portfolio Management" for more information.